 On the other hand, the poison effects themselves differ wildly by toxin source.

 Unreliable Expositor: Major Knight of the Mojave Outpost and Jimmy from Westside are both this in terms of the Legion's policies concerning homosexuality.
-Jimmy says that Caesar punishes homosexuality by death, (Experience from being a former slave) but Knight says the Legion is tolerant of Same-sex relationships than the NCR is.
-(Though the player has to activate a Confirmed Bachelor check with Knight to even hear that) Companion Cass's dialouge implies it to be a common practice, directly contradicting Jimmy's story.
+Jimmy says that Caesar punishes homosexuality by death, (Experience from being a former slave) but Knight says the Legion is more tolerant of Same-sex relationships than the NCR is.
+(Though the player has to activate a Confirmed Bachelor check with Knight to even hear that) Companion Cass's dialogue implies it (in a rather disparaging way) to be a common practice, directly contradicting Jimmy's story.

 The Old World Blues DLC does its level best to subvert this.
 The personality constructs in the Sink can break down completely worthless items and turn them into incredibly useful crafting material.
 The Book Chute can turn pencils and clipboards into scrap metal and duct tape weighing twice as much as the materials you recycled, Muggy turns worthless dishes into valuable gun materials, and the Biological Research Station turns plants you don't use into a generic slop which can be converted into the kinds of plants you do.
 The whole place is a hoarder's wet dream.